gangdong/gangdong.github.io/README.md

 # Welcome to my blog!

-### *“Life is like a box of chocolates that you will never know what you gonna get.”*

 #### This blog recorded the time of my life and learning from it.
 I love travel, reading, new technology and love make friends.

 #### If you want to learn more about me, please visit my another blog or homepage.